 To avoid a potential massive write-off of fossil fuel portfolio value, we advise local authority pension funds to 'sell into strength'.
 This means selling when the price is still rising but the seller expects the trend to reverse in the short to medium term.
-By selling their fossil fuel holdings at the right time, a pension fund can guarantee a return, while removing the possibility of a significant loss.

-Selling into strength is particularly important for pensions because they depend on a stable, long-term return rather than short-term highs.
-This principle applies particularly to stocks in fossil fuels.
-Oil majors are mature companies in an established industry, so the kind of rapid long-term growth that a new innovative technology company could have is highly unlikely (Raval, 2020b).
+By selling their fossil fuel holdings at the right time, a pension fund can guarantee a return, while removing the possibility of a significant loss in an established industry, so the kind of rapid long-term growth that a new innovative technology company could have is highly unlikely (Raval, 2020b).
 This is especially true given that the global energy supply is shifting towards renewables.
 As a result, some investors will choose to sell their fossil fuel assets into strength in the medium term and take partial profits rather than taking any unnecessary risks.
 At time of writing, a rise in oil prices is expected as the COVID-19 vaccine is rolled out across the world and the economy recovers.
 Aviation-a massive consumer of fossil fuels-is expected to return to early 2019 levels only by 2023 at the earliest (Haill, 2021).
 All this points to the need to act now to benefit from the gains to come in the medium term.
-For Councillors on pension fund committees, 2021 is the time to prepare, by passing divest motions27 and directing fund managers to sell their fossil fuel assets while the price is rebounding in the short-medium term.
+For Councillors on pension fund committees, 2021 is the time to prepare, by passing divest motions and directing fund managers to sell their fossil fuel assets while the price is rebounding in the short-medium term.